hikari-NYU/Sentence_Divider/Divider_Readme.md

 ######Introduction
 ------------------------------------------------------------------------------------------------------------------------
-- To run the program, simply type the instruction
+- To run the program, simply type the instruction `python Word_Divider.py`
-- &gt; python Word_Divider.py
-- You will see instructions asking for user input,
-- which being the sentence to divide.
+- You will see instructions asking for user input, which being the sentence to divide.
 - In order to exit, type EXIT(Capitalized).